rsta2/circle-docs/docs/system-services/synchronization.rst

 	In a multi-core environment using ``EnterCritical()`` for synchronization (e.g. protecting data structures in a critical region) is not recommended or does not work at all.
 You should use spin locks (see below) instead.
 Furthermore, because Circle source code should be able to run in any environment, where possible, it is good practice to use spin locks also for code, which is developed for a single-core environment.
 If the system option ``ARM_ALLOW_MULTI_CORE`` is disabled, all spin lock operations mutate to calls of ``EnterCritical()`` and ``LeaveCritical()`` automatically.

+.. rubric:: Footnotes

+.. [#lv] These symbols are defined as C macros.

+.. [#mt] Tasks are discussed in the section :ref:`Multitasking`.

+.. [#iq] A number of callback functions in an Circle application (e.g. kernel timer handler) will be called directly from an IRQ handler.

 .. _CSpinLock:

 CSpinLock